Inside: Stories about special needs fathers ( with their wives ) are so inspiring. Read on.

 Tough love, I should say, that he gave us, especially when we were younger.

-It’s almost Father’s day and what better way to honor them than putting out this post about special needs fathers and learn how they are as partners of their wives in taking care of their special kids.
+It’s Father’s day in three days and what better way to honor our special needs dads than re-publishing this post about them and learn how they are as partners of their wives in taking care of their special kids.

 We all know that there are lots of struggles in raising up kids, more so if they have special needs and these become challenges that are easier to hurdle if both parents are present for their kids.
 Thus, we cannot underestimate the help that our special needs fathers do.